kt4ngw/kt4ngw.github.io/_pages/about.md

 # Recent News

+- 07/2024: I was honored to be asked to be a reviewer for IEEE Transactions on Cognitive Communications and Networking **(IEEE TCCN)**.

 - 07/2024: Our paper about cache allocation has been submitted to the **EAI 6GN** for review.
 - 05/2024: Our paper about client selection and bandwidth allocation for federated learning has been submitted to the **IEEE TMC** for review.
 - 01/2024: Our paper about client sampling for federated learning is accepted by **IEEE ICC** 2024.